luke-jr/datum_gateway/README.md

 Configure your node to create block templates as you desire.
 Be sure to reserve some space for the generation transaction, otherwise your work will not be able to fit a reward split.
 See node configuration recommendations above.

-Install the required libraries and development packages for dependencies: cmake, pkg-config, jansson, libmicrohttpd, libsodium, and libcurl.
+Install the required libraries and development packages for dependencies: cmake, pkg-config, libbase58, libblkmaker, jansson, libmicrohttpd, libsodium, and libcurl.

 For Debian/Ubuntu it would be: